BitModern/test-quality-doc/docs/Test_Drawer.md

 ### Assigned to
 Assigning a test to a user in your organisation will help you identify the tests that are handled by different members of your team, but also when a [Run](Run) is made that includes the assigned test, the Test in executable mode will be added to the assigned user's [ToDo list](ToDo_List).
 ### Is Automated
+This can be set manually on a test to indicate that it is an automated test, or when importing results.

 ### Cycles
+The Cycles that the test is linked to.

 ### Folders

 ### Label(s)
+A list of any labels that have been added to the test.

 ### Test Quality
+An indicator of the test value.
+Calculated from the behaviour surrounding this test.
+If a defect was logged, if the defect was fixed, and other actions surrounding the test all affect the Quality score.

 ### Estimate
+An estimate of how long the test takes to process.
 ### Attachments

 ### Activity

 ### Leave a comment

+- Precondition - Anything that nees to be in place, or done before the test steps are carried out.
+- Steps - The steps of the test are what is carried out and comprise your test.
+There  must always be at least one step in any test.
+- Expected result - In each step, you have the option of adding an expected result.
+This is because at any step, a test could fail, and the tester may want to know what to expect during each step.
+To add an expected result, edit the test step and you will see the text box for Expected Result at the bottom of the edit pane.
+If you add text to the Expected Result, it will be visible when you close the editing pane.
+If no text is added, the Expected result will be hidden.
+- Case Type - The default test case types are: Accessibility, Compatibility, Destructive, Functionality, Performance, Security, Usability, Internationalisation.
+It is possible to add custom Case Types in the administration section 'Lookup Data'.
+- Case Priority - The priority setting for your test cases.
+The default settings are Lowest, Low, Medium, High, Highest.
+It is possible to add custom Case Types in the administration section 'Lookup Data'.
+- Assigned to - You can assign tests to a user.
+This will also assign the
+- Is Automated -

+- Folders - The folders that the test is linked to.
+- Label(s) - A list of any labels that have been added to the test.
+- Test Quality - An indicator of the test value.
+Calculated from the behaviour surrounding this test.
+If a defect was logged, if the defect was fixed, and other actions surrounding the test all affect the Quality score.
+- Estimate - An estimate of how long the test takes to process.
+- Custom Properties - Any custom properties that you have applied to your tests.
+Custom properties can be added in the [Customization](Administration/Customization)
+- Attachments - A list of any attachments that have been linked to the test.

 ##  Runs and Defects